Greater Napanee: Economy

 The largest employer is a Goodyear Tire and Rubber Company passenger car tire plant (opened in 1988).

 Shopping

 The downtown area of Napanee is home to a number of boutiques.
 There have been multiple revitalization projects like The Waterfront River Pub and Terrace, a complete reworking of an abandoned limestone brewery right on the Napanee river.
 Wallace's, the oldest continuously operating drug store, is located on the corner of Dundas and John Streets.
 It has been in the same location under the same name since it was established in 1854.

 Napanee is also the home of "La Pizzeria", made famous by Avril Lavigne's declaration to Rolling Stone Magazine that her "favorite pizza" was served there.

-There is a bi-weekly Hometown Market with locally made and homegrown items that runs in Market Square in the summer months.